-Hybrid amplifiers, as we’ve discussed, typically have tube preamplifier and solid-state power amplifiers rather than the other way around.
-The tube preamp is designed to shape the sound and give the input signal some character while the solid-state circuit is designed to do the heavy lifting necessary to drive the loudspeaker(s).
+As we’ve discussed, hybrid amplifiers typically have tube preamplifiers and solid-state power amplifiers rather than the other way around.
+The tube preamp is designed to shape the sound and give the input signal some character, while the solid-state circuit is designed to do the heavy lifting necessary to drive the loudspeaker(s).

 - Mic inputs in audio mixers will have mic preamplifiers.

 - Active mixers have built-in power amplifiers at their outputs to boost line level signals up to speaker level.

 - Active speakers have built-in power amplifiers at their inputs to boost line level signals up to speaker level.

 These built-in amplifiers are typically confined within the body of the unit and are solid-state unless otherwise stated.

 Digital electronics rely on transistors to function.
 A digital amplifier circuit will have a large number of transistors, using their “on/off” functionality to achieve binary functionality (1s and 0s) required of digital data.

 Note that Class-D amplifiers are often misunderstood as digital amplifiers.
 However, they may very well be controlled by digital audio and have built-in digital signal processing; their amplifying circuit is not technically digital!

 What are the differences between tube and solid-state microphones?
 Active microphones (all condensers and some ribbons) have internal amplification and impedance converting circuitry.
 The tube mics utilize vacuum tube circuits, while solid-state mics have transistor-based circuits.
 Each mic type acts to amplify signal strength while dropping impedance.